scalable-react/scalable-react-boilerplate/README.md

 # What is Feature First?
 In most projects and frameworks, files are organized in a File type first fashion.
 For example, your tests exist in a test folder, your styles in a styles folder.
 This boilerplate takes a different approach.

-We encourage encapsulation of features by asking that you organize each feature into the same folder.
-With React, this means that your containers and components exist in their own folders, along with literally every other file that pertains to that one component.
-Your actions, reducers, tests, styles, and everything else are all internal to the component they represent.
-By decoupling your features from the rest of your app, you set yourself up to reuse your UI components in future projects.
+We encourage encapsulation of features by asking that you organize each file related to one feature in one folder.
+In other words, your actions, reducers, tests, styles, and everything else are all internal to the component they represent.
+By decoupling your features and organizing your components using the [component / container seperation](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.31rugiuh5), you set yourself up to reuse every single one of your UI components in future projects.
 You can thank us later!

-If this is confusing, don't fret, we've set you up with a few examples and code generation tools.
+If this is not yet making sense, don't fret, we've set you up with a few examples and code generation tools.
 Give it a try!
 We promise you will enjoy it.

 ## Example Apps
 Below are a few example apps that have been built with this project